Cray-HPE/docs-csm/operations/multi-tenancy/ExampleWorkflow.md

 A tenant is a collection of nodes that is dedicated to one particular set of users on an HPE Cray EX system running CSM.
 This guide is intended to provide a comprehensive set of instructions for a system administrator to configure, deploy, and run applications on, one or two tenants.

-In this document we provide examples for a hypothetical system called `Development`, which has two tenants, and each tenant has a `Slurmcluster`.
+In this document we provide examples for a hypothetical system called `Development`, which has two tenants, and each tenant has a `SlurmCluster`.

 Note that this document reflects the current state of the Multi-Tenancy feature.
 For example, VNI blocks must be manually configured today, but they will be automatically configured in a future release.

 Here are the steps required:

-* Configure desired tenants and `Slurmclusters`
+* Configure desired tenants and `SlurmClusters`
-* Deploy each tenant and its `Slurmcluster`
+* Deploy each tenant and its `SlurmCluster`
-* Configure each `Slurmcluster's` `slurm.conf` and `sssd.conf`
+* Configure each `SlurmCluster's` `slurm.conf` and `sssd.conf`
 * Make any required changes (e.g. `VNIs`) to primary (`user` namespace) `slurm.conf`
 * Configure USS group variables for all tenants
 * Create one BOS session template for all tenants